Componette

 Parse string or file

-There are three main functions that will be of most interest to you: parseString, parseFile and parseFileToString.
+There are two main functions that will be of most interest to you: parseString and parse.
 Both are static functions and are used like this:

 use Matronator\Parsem\Parser;